cybertraining-dsc/fa20-523-349/project/project.md

 ## 1. Introduction

 Indy500 is the premier event of the IndyCar series[^1].
 Each year, 33 cars compete on a 2.5-mile oval track for 200 laps.
 The track is split into several sections or timeline.
 E.g., SF/SFP indicate the start and finish line on the track or on the pit lane, respectively.
 A local communication network broadcasts race information to all the teams, following a general data exchange protocol.
 We aim to predict the leading car in the future through telemetry data generated in real time during the race.
-Given a prediction step $t_p$, and a time point $t_0$ in the game, we predict the following two events:
+Given a prediction step t_p, and a time point t_0 in the game, we predict the following two events:
 1. Whether the currently leading car continue to lead at time t_0 + t_p.
 2. Which car is the leading car at  time t_0 + t_p.